ecoach/plos_dataset/readme.txt

-This data is published in in conjunction with the paper (fill this in once the citation is final).
+This data is published in in conjunction with the paper:

+Huberth, Madeline, et al. "Computer-Tailored Student Support in Introductory Physics."
+PloS one 10.9 (2015): e0137001.